MaxHalford/tuna/README.md

 #### `CSVSink`

 You can use a `CSVSink` struct to write the results of an `Extractor` to a CSV file.
-It will write one row per `Row` returned by the `Extractor`'s `Collect` method.
+It will write one line per `Row` returned by the `Extractor`'s `Collect` method.
 Use the `NewCSVSink` method to instantiate a `CSVSink` that writes to a given `io.Writer`.

 ```go
 var w io.Reader // Depends on your application
 sink := tuna.NewCSVSink(r)
 ```

-For convenicence you can use the `NewCSVStreamFromPath` method to stream CSV data from a file path, it is simply a wrapper on top of `NewCSVStream`.
+For convenience you can use the `NewCSVStreamFromPath` method to stream CSV data from a file path, it is simply a wrapper on top of `NewCSVStream`.

 ```go
 sink := tuna.NewCSVSinkFromPath("path/to/file")